 One thing that became very clear to me after graduation, is that nobody has life figured out.
 We all harbour doubt, even when we are doing well.
 There will be many obstacles standing in the way of where you are, and where you want to be.
 There will be days where you feel like you can’t handle it, but that is okay.
 You can only do, what you can do.

 Especially when you feel like something is beneath you!
 Every situation has something to teach you, if you are open to learning.
 Good work ethic doesn’t stop depending on your position.

 When my sister and I were growing up, we were taught that the loudest person in the room, will know the least.
 Remember to take as much time to listen others, as you take to talk.
 You can learn a lot by observing others.

 Nobody wants to hear excuses, people want to know it won’t happen again.
 With that, not everybody will accept your apology – and that is okay.
 Take what you have learned from that situation and don’t do it again.

 6. Time is Your Most Precious Resource

 Time is the one thing, that you can never get back.
 Don’t waste time on work that you hate and people you don’t want to be around.
 That is so much time slipping through your fingers.
-Instead, make an effort to spend that time surrounded by the people you love, doing the things that make you happy.

 7. Tell Those Around You, How Much They Mean to You